NNPDF/pineappl/docs/cli-tutorial.md

 Additionally, there are

-- NLO grids with factorization-log dependent terms, with indices `3` and `6`, which are needed for the correct calculation of the scale variation.
+- NLO grids with factorization-log dependent terms, with indices `3` and `6`.
   The corresponding
 - renormalization-logs (`2` and `5`) are also present, but their contributions are in fact zero.